Logical Expressibility of Syntactic NL for Complementarity, Monotonicity, and Maximization: Structural Properties of SNL

-We wonder if, for any decision problem in $\snl$, its complementary problem is also in $\snl$.
-Let us consider the decision problem $\dstcon$, which is in $\snl$ \cite{Yam17a}, and its complementary decision problem, called $\mathrm{DSTNCON}$, in which one asks to determine whether, given a directed graph $G$ and two vertices $s$ and $t$, no path exists in $G$ from $s$ to $t$.
-Since $\nl$ is closed under complementation \cite{Imm88,Sze88}, $\mathrm{DSTNCON}$ must fall in $\nl$.
+Next, let us consider the decision problem $\dstcon$, which is known to be in $\snl$ \cite{Yam17a}, and its complementary decision problem, called $\mathrm{DSTNCON}$, in which one asks to determine whether, given a directed graph $G$ and two vertices $s$ and $t$, no path exists in $G$ from $s$ to $t$.
+Since $\nl$ is closed under complementation \cite{Imm88,Sze88}, $\mathrm{DSTNCON}$ belongs to $\nl$.
 Is it true that $\mathrm{DSTNCON}$ belongs to $\snl$ as well?
 Although we know that there exists its $\dl$-m-equivalent problem in $\snl$ by Theorem \ref{equivalent-MonoSNL}, it is not clear that $\mathrm{DSTNCON}$ itself falls in $\snl$.

-Toward a partial solution to this question, nevertheless, we intend to expand the complexity class $\mathrm{SNL}$ by introducing the additional \emph{$\mu$-operator} applied to second-order variables.
-In this work, second-order variables are functional variables, indicating ``functions'' from natural numbers to tuples of various objects.
-A \emph{$\mu$-term} is of the form $\mu z.P(i,z)$ indicating a ``unique'' object $z$ satisfying $P(i,z)$ for a given number $i$.
-However, we do not allow any nested application of the $\mu$-operator, such as $\mu y.Q(i,y, \mu z.P(i,z))$ for two second-order variables $P$ and $Q$.
+To tackle this question, we intend to expand the complexity class $\mathrm{SNL}$ by introducing the additional \emph{$\mu$-operator} applied to second-order variables.
+In the definition of SNL, second-order variables are treated as functional variables, indicating ``functions'' from natural numbers to tuples of various objects.
+Given a second-order variable $P$, a \emph{$\mu$-term} is of the form $\mu z.P(i,z)$ indicating a ``unique'' object $z$ satisfying $P(i,z)$ for a given number $i$.
+However, we do \emph{not} allow any nested application of the $\mu$-operator, such as $\mu y.Q(i,y, \mu z.P(i,z))$ for two second-order variables $P$ and $Q$.
 This new term allows us to write, e.g., $P(i+1,\mu z.P(i,z)+2)$ in order to mean that $(\forall z) [P(i,z)\to P(i+1,z+2)]$ as well as $(\exists z) [P(i,z)\wedge P(i+1,z+2)]$ (because $P$ indicates a function) by eliminating any use of quantifiers associated with $z$.
 Notice that $P(i,z)$ and $P(i+1,z+2)$ satisfy the second-order variable requirement (i).
 For this perspective, we do not allow, e.g., $P(\mu z.P(i,z),y)$ because $P(z,y)$ and $P(i,z)$ may not in general satisfy the requirement (i).

 \begin{definition} A \emph{$\mu$-term} has the form $\mu z.P(i,z)$ for a second-order functional variable $P$ with the following requirement: there is no nested application of the $\mu$-operator. \end{definition}